FB_500x500pxl_2.jpg (937 KB)

 Mintage: 25 000

 The wheel of the zodiac signs is engraved on the coin's gold-colored crown.
 One sign stands out from the background because it is larger than the others and has a sandblasted background, different from the smoother one of the others.
-It is the Lion symbol.
-Part of the wheel is hidden by flames, a reminder of the element of the Leo sign, fire.
-The circular space is dominated by the bust of a Lion with a masterly mane, a sun on his forehead and a noble gaze.
-The background features a starry sky with the constellation Leo.
+It is the symbol of Aquarius.
+Part of the wheel is hidden by spirals of mist, in reference to air, the element of this sign.
+Another part of the wheel is submerged by water poured from the spout of an ornate vase.
+A starry sky with the constellation Aquarius can be seen in the background.

 20,00 €